maxsitt/insect-detect-docs/docs/modeltraining/train_detection.md

 It is highly recommended to read the
 [tips for best training results](https://github.com/ultralytics/yolov5/wiki/Tips-for-Best-Training-Results){target=_blank}
-if this is your first time training a deep learning model.
+if this is your first time training a detection model!
 Most of these tips are also relevant if you choose a different YOLO version.

 You can use the provided [Google Colab](https://colab.research.google.com/){target=_blank}
 notebook for custom training of a: